Yellow Path graduates Grace and Georgie enjoy the success of their practice, The Elements Project

 Types of Training

 Let's start by looking at what Yellow Path has to offer.
 This training is a premium, high quality professional course in Five-Element acupuncture.
-Uniquely, 75% of the curriculum is accessible online with original filmed lectures.
-This means that you can study at any time you choose.
+You are required to attend monthly three-day, in-person workshops and uniquely, 75% of the curriculum is accessible online with original filmed lectures.
+This means that as the material is released to you throughout the course you have access to it throughout the training, 24/7.

 If you want to master this system of medicine and really stand out from the crowd, Yellow Path is here to support you from now and all the way to graduation.
 And we go even further.
 We support you in the building of your practice and provide all the post-graduate acupuncture training you will need.
 Our approach to acupuncture training stands alone from all the other acupuncture courses for the following exciting reasons: